 The Bose SoundTouch 30 is unlike any other speaker on our list.
 Not only because it’s probably one of the more pricey wireless speakers, but because it’s exceptionally good looking for, well, a speaker.
 Attention to detail probably best describes the SoundTouch, as it offers the classic look you see in other Bose speakers like the Bose SoundLink and others.
 And not only does this speaker look good, it also sounds amazing.

-What also makes the A6 unique is that it works via Wi-Fi or Bluetooth and it’s Amazon Alexa compatible, meaning you can control it via the Alexa Voice Assistant.
+What also makes the Bose SoundTouch 30 unique is that it works via Wi-Fi or Bluetooth and it’s Amazon Alexa compatible, meaning you can control it via the Alexa Voice Assistant.
 So just about any device can connect to it; PC, Android, or Apple based.
 And if that isn’t enough, the SoundTouch 30 features 6 unique, “instant listen” buttons that allow you to program presets for your favorite podcasts, radio stations and more.
 If you’re looking for a less expensive speaker that also has google assistant, take a look at Bose Soundlink Resolve instead.

 Key Factors To A Good Wireless Speaker